KxSystems/solace/README.md

 .solace.callbackQueue[callbackFunction]
 ```

 The callbackFuction should be a q function that will be called when any message is send to that endpoint.
-The callbackFunction signature takes a three parameters, first is a symbol of the flow destination, second is byte array for the payload, the third is a dictionary with message keys:
+The callbackFunction signature takes a three parameters,

+- first is a symbol of the flow destination
-replyType,replyName,correlationId,msgId

-Each value in the dictionary consists of a list of values
+- second is byte array for the payload
+- third is a dictionary with keys:
+  - replyType: Int type.
+Reply destination type, -1 for null, 0 for topic, 1 for queue, 2 for temp topic, 3 for tmp queue.
+  - replyName: String type.
+Reply destination name
+  - correlationId: String type.
+Original messages correlationId
+  - msgId: Long type.
+Used for sending acks (see .solace.sendAck)

 ```
 .solace.bindQueue[bindProps]